blocksds/dswifi/documentation/local_multiplayer_mode.md

 local multiplayer mode, you can't use `WFC_CONNECT`.
 Also, you can't use the DSi driver in multiplayer mode, it will use the DS compatibility mode.

-Note that hardware timer 3 will be used by the WiFi library after this call.
+On the ARM7, hardware timer number `LIBNDS_DEFAULT_TIMER_WIFI` will be used by the WiFi library after this call.

 After using multiplayer mode you can call this to switch to Internet mode: